-Oh my word you guys, I am a HUGE FAN of the Paradise Pie at Chili’s Grill & Bar!
-So as you can imagine, I was very disappointed the last time that I went to Chili’s and saw that it was no longer a menu item.
-I’m sure that my thighs were thankful, but I just knew that I needed to see if I could find a knock-off recipe for this treat that would hit the spot the way that the original does and I found just the one!!!
+I am a HUGE FAN of the Paradise Pie dessert that is often at Chili’s Grill & Bar!
+So as you can imagine, I was very disappointed the last time that I went to Chili’s and saw that it was sometimes not a menu item (they remove it from the menu sometimes).
+I’m sure that my thighs are thankful when it goes missing, but I just knew that I needed to see if I could find a knock-off recipe for this treat that would hit the spot the way that the original recipe does and guess what…….
+I found just the one!!!

 Here are all the ingredients spread out, of course I noticed AFTER getting half way through making it that I had forgotten to picture the milk with all these ingredients, so sorry about that.